r-e-grant/r-e-grant.github.io/index.md

 March 2002 - February 2006
 Wrote courseware for Microsoft Learning.<br>

-Courses written include *Core Development with the Microsoft .NET Framework 2.0* (Course 2956) and *Introduction to Developing with Windows Presentation Foundation and Visual Studio 2005* (Course 5135).
+Courses written and presented include *Core Development with the Microsoft .NET Framework 2.0* (Course 2956) and *Introduction to Developing with Windows Presentation Foundation and Visual Studio 2005* (Course 5135).

 ### Adjunct Instructor
 **Bellevue College** (now Bellevue University), Bellevue, Washington
 September 2000 - August 2002
 Taught BA 210, *Introduction to Computer Science*.

-Presented lectures about object-oriented software engineering in C++/Java/C#.
-Taught UX principles and best practices for apps.
-Taught software development best practices.
-Assigned work to students that also included specification and documentation writing skills.
-Wrote and graded exams.
-Evaluated students and determined grades.
+- Wrote and presented classes about object-oriented software engineering in C++/Java/C#.
+- Taught UX principles and best practices for apps.
+- Taught software development best practices.
+- Assigned work to students that also included specification and documentation writing skills.
+- Wrote and graded exams.
+- Evaluated students and determined grades.

 ### Lead Software Design Engineer in Test